T-Troll/alienfx-tools/alienfan-tools/README_ALIENFAN.md

 - `temp` - Show known temperature sensors name and value
 - `unlock` - Enable manual fan control
 - `getpower` - Print current power mode
-- `power=<value>` - Set system-defined power level.
+- `setpower=<value>` - Set system-defined power level.
 Possible levels autodetected from ACPI, see message at app start
-- `gpu=<value>` - Set GPU power limit.
+- `setgpu=<value>` - Set GPU power limit.
 Possible values from 0 (no limit) to 4 (max. limit).
-- `getfans` - Show current fan RPMs boost
+- `getfans[=mode]` - Show current fan RPMs boost
-- `setfandirect=<fanID>,<value>` - Set one fan to exact boost value.
-If fan is PWM-controlled, it will be direct PWM value.
-- `setfans=<fan1>,<fan2>...` - Set fans RPM boost level (0..100 - in percent).
+- `setfans=<fan1>,<fan2>...[,mode]` - Set fans RPM boost level (0..100 - in percent).
 Fan1 is for CPU fan, Fan2 for GPU one.
 Number of arguments should be the same as number of fans application detect
 - `resetcolor` - Reset color system
 - `setcolor=<mask>,r,g,b` - Set light(s) defined by mask to color
 - `setcolormode=<brightness>,<flag>` - Set light system brightness and mode.
 Valid brightness values are 1,3,4,6,7,9,10,12,13,15.
 - `direct=<id>,<subid>[,val,val]` - Issue direct Alienware interface command (see below)
 - `directgpu=<id>,<value>` - Issue direct GPU interface command (see below)

+`getfans` and `setfans` commands can work into 2 different modes.
+If mode is zero or absent, boost value will be calculated between 0 and 100% depends of the fan overboost.
+If mode is non-zero, raw boost value will be dispayed/set.

-NB: Setting Power level to non-zero value disables manual fan control!
+NB: Setting Power level to non-zero value can disabe manual fan control!

 `direct` command is for testing various functions of the main Alienware ACPI function.
 If default functions doesn't works, you can check and try to find you system subset.